a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ##### GUI Testability #####

 If the final artifact involves creating a GUI, ensure that it is designed to be accessible and 'useable' by the automated test infrastructure.
 Review the GUI [http://inside-files/dev/tools/tia/teststandards/GuiTesting.shtml testing guidelines].

-##### API Testability #####
-Ensure that various software components that are visible and accessible to the customer can be tested.
-Additionally, ensure that design provides the flexibility to allow unit/component level testing.

-References: For further references please follow the [http://inside.mathworks.com/wiki/Software_Testability_Resources link].

 #### Known Edge Cases ####
 [Describe any situations where the user has a valid, although uncommon use case.